 (FYI, I’ve made this planner downloadable if you want to play around with it.
 It actually works as a simple 1099 vs w2 calculator.
 Here is the link)

-As you can see above, the person getting paid through their entity is paying way less in tax!
-Granted the entity comes with some cost, but it’s still worth it.
+As you can see above, the person getting paid through their entity could potentially pay much less in tax!** Granted the entity comes with some cost, but it’s still worth it.
 And the more money you make, the better you will usually do on a percentage basis.

 What Determines the Way I Get Paid?